andrewdwooten/intro_to_git/readme.md

 It's going to snow today!!!
 Legit, for reals

-This is fun; love some snow
+This is fun; love snow

-This is awesome!
+This is so freaking awesome!

+It's effing cold outside.